hadarge/yoshi/README.md

 Use this if you are writing a library and want to publish it as single file.
 Library will be exported with `UMD` format.

 ##### yoshi.hmr
+`Boolean` | `"auto"`

-Set to false in order to disable hot module replacement. (defaults to true)
+Set to false in order to disable hot module replacement. (defaults to true) `"auto"` is an experimental feature which provides zero configuration HMR for react.
+It will include `react-hot-loader` to the top of the entry file and will wrap React's root component in special Higher Order Component which enables hot module reload for react.
+Also it will call `module.hot.accept` on the project's entry file.

 #### yoshi.performance